sampsonv/github-trending/README.md

 * 【2023-10-15】[rev1si0n / lamda](https://github.com/rev1si0n/lamda) - ⚡️ Android reverse engineering & automation framework | 史上最强安卓抓包/逆向/HOOK & 云手机/远程桌面/自动化辅助框架，你的工作从未如此简单快捷。
 ## Javascript

+* 【2024-10-31】[poloclub / transformer-explainer](https://github.com/poloclub/transformer-explainer) - Transformer Explained Visually: Learn How LLM Transformer Models Work with Interactive Visualization
+* 【2024-10-31】[medic / cht-core](https://github.com/medic/cht-core) - The CHT Core Framework makes it faster to build responsive, offline-first digital health apps that equip health workers to provide better care in their communities.
+It is a central resource of the Community Health Toolkit.
 * 【2024-10-30】[vogler / free-games-claimer](https://github.com/vogler/free-games-claimer) - Automatically claims free games on the Epic Games Store, Amazon Prime Gaming and GOG.
 * 【2024-10-26】[titaniumnetwork-dev / Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers.
 Works by intercepting HTTP requests with a service worker script that follows the TompHTTP specifications.
 * 【2024-10-26】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.